PhD Writers: WRITE INTO THE NEW YEAR!

-Working on a dissertation in the faculty of LA&PS?
-Join a community of fellow graduate writers.
-The Writing Centre’s graduate writing specialists will help you focus, goal set, project-manage, stick to a timeline, collaborate with committee members and connect with peers.
+Working on a dissertation this Winter in the Faculty of LA&PS?
+Join a community of fellow PhD writers!
+The Writing Centre’s graduate writing specialists will help you focus, goal set, project-manage, stick to a timeline, collaborate with committee members, and connect with peers.

 The Café is a synchronous session that runs online Wednesdays 9:30am - 12:30pm.
 As this service is offered remotely, interested students will need a stable internet connection in order to fully participate.
 University-approved software such as Zoom and/or Teams will be used to facilitate group writing sessions, as well as the Writing Centre’s platform, WCONLINE.
 All of these are free to York University students.

-Applications for Summer 2022 are now closed.
-New Cafés will be available in Fall 2022!
+Applications for Winter are now closed.
+The Café will return in Spring 2023.

 I had the absolute pleasure of participating in the graduate student café in the summer of 2020.
 I cannot stress enough how important it has been to me as a graduate student.
 It has had a positive impact on my writing and the direction of my research.
 When I began graduate studies, it was with the desire to find an intellectual community to challenge me and help me develop my thoughts.
 After seven years at York University, I can honestly say that this offering helped to fulfill these goals.
 Our café was a community of scholars, who have continued to meet as a group over Zoom since it ended.
 I would definitely recommend this to other students.